JUCMNAV/TURNtoURN/README.md

 * Continue returning code from Turn2UrnTemporarilyRemovedCode.txt to Turn2URN.atl.
 Refactor it and improve its efficiency as you go.
 	* Remaining rules to add are shown in Turn2Urn.atl
 	* To revisit:
+		* From/to blocks of all rules
-		* all helper rules created
+		* All helper rules created
 		* createOrForkNodeConns(ref: Turn!RegularOrFork,  tUCMmap: Urn!UCMmap)
 		* URNspec2URNspec
 		* Belief2Belief
-	* Complete:
+	* Do blocks processed:
 		* createMetadata(name: String, value: String)
 		* createNodeConns()
 		* createComponent(s: Turn!ComponentRef)